Blazorise/Blazorise.Articles/news/2025-07-07-release-notes-180/post.md

 #### The New Method Overload

 Introduced the Task New( TItem newItem ) overload method, enabling the programmatic addition of new items to the batch edit collection when batch editing is enabled.
-This ensures that newly added items are tracked as unsaved changes, allowing them to be persisted upon saving or discarded upon cancellation.
+This ensures that newly added items are tracked as **unsaved changes**, allowing them to be persisted upon saving or discarded upon cancellation.

 #### Default Select Filter